Edward VIII: Reign

 George V died on 20 January 1936, and Edward ascended the throne as Edward VIII.
 The next day, accompanied by Simpson, he broke with custom by watching the proclamation of his own accession from a window of St James's Palace.
-He became the first monarch of the British Empire to fly in an aircraft when he flew from Sandringham to London for his Accession Council.
+He became the first monarch of the British Empire to fly in an aircraft when he travelled from Sandringham to London for his Accession Council.

 Edward caused unease in government circles with actions that were interpreted as interference in political matters.
-His comment during a tour of depressed villages in South Wales that "something must be done" for the unemployed coal miners was seen as an attempt to guide government policy, though he had not proposed any remedy or change in policy.
+His comment during a tour of depressed villages in South Wales that "something must be done" for the unemployed coal miners was seen as an attempt to guide government policy, though he had proposed no remedy or change in policy.
 Government ministers were reluctant to send confidential documents and state papers to Fort Belvedere because it was clear that Edward was paying little attention to them, and it was feared that Simpson and other house guests might read them, improperly or inadvertently revealing government secrets.